chromium/chromium/docs/orderfile.md

 # Orderfile

-An orderfile is a list of symbols that defines an ordering of functions which is respected by the linker when generating a binary.
-It can improve performance by reducing the number of random reads and improving the usefulness of readahead.
+An orderfile is a list of symbols that defines an ordering of functions.
+One can make a static linker, such as LLD, respect this ordering when generating a binary.

+Reordering code this way can improve startup performance by fetching machine code to memory more efficiently, since it requires fetching fewer pages from disk, and a big part of the I/O work is done sequentially by the readahead.

+Code reordering can also improve memory usage by keeping the used code in a smaller number of memory pages.
+It can also reduce TLB and L1i cache misses by placing functions commonly called together closely in memory.

 ## Generating Orderfiles Manually